What is a business model, really?

-Business model has become a huge buzzword.
-If you google it, you will find a substantially larger number of results than for almost any other business-related concept (let me know if you find any).
+It has become a huge buzzword.
+If you google “business model”, you will find a substantially larger number of results than for almost any other business-related concept (let me know if you find any).
 In fact, the number of results is considerably higher even when compared to the results of searches such as

-The bad news is that dozens, or even hundreds of definitions exist.
+The bad news is that dozens, or even hundreds of definitions exist (see this academic article for more).
 The good news is that there is a consensus on the fundamental meaning of the business model concept.
 According to this consensus,

 the business model is a company’s enactment of its strategy to create value for its customers and to capture some of that value for itself.

 In essence, the business model is what the company does to make money.
 Value creation refers to the offering, while value capture relates to earning money.
 For example,

 Uber creates value by offering a platform that connects passengers who want to get from A to B, with drivers who are willing to take them there for a 75% share of the total fare that is determined by Uber’s algorithm.
 Uber makes money by capturing 25% of the total fare for itself.

 It is important to distinguish business model from strategy.
 If business model is what the company actually does, strategy is the (long-term) plan for how to achieve its goal(s).
 Hence, business model is the enactment of the company’s strategy, that is, what the company actually does to realize its strategy.

 Business models can be visualized in many ways to illustrate how a company works or what it does.
 I write more about this in a separate post (click here to read).
 Here, I use one that I developed myself.

 The company realizes that a problem (customer need) exists, and that no company is offering a solution or that it has a better solution to the problem than any of the existing ones.

 A problem can be either discovered through market research or created.
 A problem creation is a typical visionary process, in which the company’s potential customers did not even know they had that problem.
 Steve Jobs once said “It is not the customer’s job to know what they want.”